jhogsett/VFIformer-WebUI/README.md

   - Cuda 11.7
   - NVIDIA RTX 3090
   - Windows 11
-2. Clone this repo in a separate directory and copy all* directories/files on top of your *working* VFIformer installation
+2. Clone this repo in a separate directory and copy all directories/files on top of your *working* VFIformer installation
 - This code makes no changes to their original code (but borrows some) and causes no conflicts with it
-- It shouldn't introduce any additional requirements over what VFIformer and Gradio-App needs
+- It shouldn't introduce any additional requirements over what VFIformer, Gradio-App and Real-ESRGAN need
 3. If it's set up properly, the following command should write a new file `images/image1.png` using default settings

 `python interpolate.py`